-A trip to Bristol would not be complete without a visit to the pub.
+A trip to Bristol would not be complete without a visit to the pub (check out the ultimate guide to Bristol).
 And with plenty across the city it can be difficult to choose between all that’s on offer.
 While many pubs in Bristol will do the job of a refreshing drink and a hearty meal, why not head to a pub offering a little more of Bristol’s history.
 In Bristol that means drinking like a pirate and finding some authentic Somerset cider!

 What is Cider?